Daily Symptom Checking

 - Contact information, key resources and the latest QU updates on COVID-19 are also conveniently available at users’ fingertips.

-Students, as well as faculty and staff who are returning to campus, will be required to perform daily symptom checks to help keep our community safe.
-In addition, students are asked to bring a thermometer to school this fall and to monitor for fever daily as part of the symptom check.
+Students, as well as faculty and staff who are coming to campus, will be required to perform daily symptom checks to help keep our community safe.
+In addition, students are asked to bring a thermometer to school this spring and to monitor for fever daily as part of the symptom check.
 A temperature of 100.4℉ or higher is considered a fever.
 Individuals should update their symptoms if they change during the day and everyone is also asked to monitor for fever daily.

-About the app:
+About the App:

 - Users’ personal information is not shared and only representatives of Student Health Services and Quinnipiac Human Resources will monitor the symptom tracking dashboard and will direct ill students, faculty and staff on immediate next steps to take.